 Kairos participates in the National School Lunch Program and offers students nutritionally balanced lunches daily.
 Free and reduced lunches are available to students who qualify.
 Breakfast is served in the classroom and is free to all students.
-For more information, visit the Kairos Families Portal.
+For more the classroom and is free to all students.

 Contact the Kairos Nurse for more information about the services explained above.
-Kraken Guides contain additional, school-specific information.
+Kraken Guides contain additional, schoolspecific information.